Presheaves on lax double functors; or, Instances of models of double theories: Background: standard definitions from double category theory

+Our double categories are pseudo by default.
+We refer to the weaker direction as ``loose''; the loose arrows are variously known in the literature as ``proarrows'', ``horizontal arrows'', or, unfortunately, ``vertical arrows''.
+We draw loose arrows horizontally.
+We will, however, strictify double categories (using \cite[Section 7.5]{limits-in-double-1999}) at will, frequently assuming away the unitors and associators in definitions which would be complicated by their presence.

-Our double categories are pseudo, with the loose direction generally written horizontally.
-We generally denote a pseudo double category by a blackboard bold letter such as $\dbl{D}.$ Its underlying graph of categories is $\dbl{D}_1\rightrightarrows \dbl{D}_0$ (the source and target maps will never be used explicitly), so that $\dbl{D}_0$ is the category of objects and tight arrows and $\dbl{D}_1$ is the category of loose arrows and cells.
-The external identities on an object or cell are notated as $\id_x,\id_m,$ while the external (loose) composition is notated as $m\odot n$ for composable loose arrows $m,n$.
-Tight composition of $x\xto{f} y\xto{g} z$ will generally be notated as $f\cdot g$ (note the diagrammatic order,) while tight identities of objects as well as identity cells of proarrows will be denoted as $1_x,1_m$ respectively.
-This use of $1$ for identities will lead to our use of $I$ for terminal objects.
+We generally denote a double category by a blackboard bold letter such as $\dbl{D}.$ Its underlying graph of categories is $\dbl{D}_1\rightrightarrows \dbl{D}_0$, so that $\dbl{D}_0$ is the category of objects and tight arrows and $\dbl{D}_1$ is the category of loose arrows and cells.
+The loose identities on an object or tight arrow are notated as $\id_x$ or $\id_f,$ while the tight identities on an object or loose arrow are denoted as $1_x$ and $1_m$ respectively.
+The loose composition is notated as $m\odot n$ for composable loose arrows $x\xproto{m} y \xproto{n} z$.
+We notate loose composition in diagrammatic order exclusively.
+Tight composition of arrows $x\xto{f} y\xto{g} z$ will generally be notated as $f\cdot g$ (note the diagrammatic order.)
+The use of $1$ for tight identities will lead to our use of $I$ for terminal objects.

-Recall that, for a complete definition, a pseudo double category has associators and unitors, satisfying the pentagon and triangle axioms, but we shall not need to mention these explicitly.
-Our double functors are lax.
+Our double functors are often lax.
 We recall the definition of a lax functor in full here, as we shall need to refer to its components in detail.